jzhangc/git_R_STATS_KBS/README.md

 		symbolSize: Set the size of symbols.
 Default is 2.

-- It is now possible to remove the first column of the heatmap with the argument rmCntl.
+- It is now possible to hide the first column of the heatmap with the argument rmCntl.
 Applicable function: rbioplot_heatmap().

 		rmCntl Remove the first column (i.e., control).
 Default is FALSE.